iCAS-SJTU/Shift-Left-EDA-Papers/README.md

-# Shift Left Techniques in Electronic Design Automation: A Survey
+# Shift-Left Techniques in Electronic Design Automation: A Survey

 👏 Welcome to the official repository for the survey paper [[Archive]()]!